1. Check deadlines

 - translation of your diploma and transcript of records (if they are not in English, Dutch, German or French);

-- motivation form (PDF) Important: the programme Curating Art and Cultures has two separate specialisations.
-Please indicate on the motivation form which specialisation you intend to pursue.
-As an answer to question 1, please fill in either "Curating Art and Cultures - specialisation Curating Art and Cultures" or "Curating Art and Cultures - specialisation Arts of the Netherlands".
+- motivation form (PDF) Important: the programme Art and Performance Research Studies has two separate specialisations.
+Please indicate on the motivation form which specialisation you intend to pursue;

 - programme specific documents (see below).

 *Please note: If you have not yet obtained your diploma but are in possession of all other application documents, you may proceed with your application - as long as you obtain your Bachelor's degree before 1 September.

 In addition to the other application documents, students applying to the research master’s Art and Performance Research Studies have to submit programme-specific documents.

 - for the academic specialisation, provide a sample of academic writing written in English*.

 - for the Artistic Research specialisation, provide a sample of academic writing written in English* and a portfolio of realised artwork or art-related projects.
 Please combine the sample of written work and the portfolio in one file.

 Selected students will be invited for a personal interview to discuss their portfolio and the rest of their application dossier.

 * The sample of writing may, for instance, be an article, a review, an essay or BA or BFA thesis.